Stuler/Tooling-Design/README.md

 # Tooling-Design
-Program that generates basic dimensions of nedcking machine tools
+Program that generates basic dimensions of necking machine tools